Blue Cross Blue Shield of Arizona Grants $565,000 to Local Community Organizations to Help Address Substance Use Disorder

 Between 2017 and 2021, Arizona has seen an estimated 65,982 opioid overdoses resulting in 9,053 deaths.
 In an effort to help reduce these numbers, BCBSAZ’s Mobilize AZ is committed to investing in local organizations that build and deliver prevention programs and offer treatment and recovery services for substance use disorder and mental health conditions.

-“We’ve seen over the past year that when we work together, we can accomplish great things, and we hope that these grants will bring us one step closer to a healthier Arizona,” said Pam Kehaly, President and Chief Executive Offer at Blue Cross Blue Shield of Arizona.
+“We’ve seen over the past year that when we work together, we can accomplish great things, and we hope that these grants will bring us one step closer to a healthier Arizona,” said Pam Kehaly, President and Chief Executive Officer at Blue Cross Blue Shield of Arizona.

 BCBSAZ is honored to announce this year’s Mobilize AZ grantees and how each one will use the grant award to enhance their efforts: